xengeo/java-fundamentals/playwright/07_assertions.md

 in learning further about:

 * Whether an element is empty
-* Whether an element is visible on the page, or set as hidden
 * Whether a form field is editable, or whether it is read-only
 * Whether a form field currently has cursor focus
 * Whether an element has a particular ID or CSS property